-This book presents for each plant botanical classification, synonyms, scientific names, local names, habitat, distribution, botanical description, traditional medicinal uses, antimicrobial activities, active antimicrobial principles, and commentaries.
+This book presents for each plant the botanical classification, synonyms, scientific names, local names, habitat, distribution, botanical description, traditional medicinal uses, antimicrobial activities, active antimicrobial principles, and commentaries.
 This volume is a critical reference for anyone involved in the development of lead molecules or phytopharmaceutical products for the prevention or treatment of pandemic viral, bacterial, or fungal infections.

-- Introduces the molecular mechanism of natural products on viruses, bacteria, and fungi.
+- Introduces the molecular mechanism of natural products on viruses, bacteria, and fungi

-- Contains a selection of hand-made botanical plates and useful bibliographic references
+- Contains a selection of handmade botanical plates and useful bibliographic references

 Christophe Wiart (born August 12, 1967) is a French scientist.
 His fields of expertise are Asian ethnopharmacology, chemotaxonomy and ethnobotany He has collected, identified and classified several hundred species of medicinal plants of India, Southeast Asia and China.
 Ethnopharmacology of medicinal plants in Asia Pacific; bioprospection, collection and identification of medicinal botanical samples and phytochemical and pharmacological study for the identification of lead compounds as novel antibacterial, anticancer, and antioxidant principles from rare plants from the rainforest of Southeast Asia.
 Dr. Christophe Wiart appeared on HBO's Vice (TV Series) in season 3, episode 6 (episode 28 of the series), titled "The Post-Antibiotic World & Indonesia's Palm Bomb."
 This episode aired on April 17, 2015.
 This episode highlighted the need to find new treatments for infections that were previously treatable with antibiotics, but are now resistant to multiple drugs.
 “The last hope for the human race’s survival, I believe, is in the rainforests of tropical Asia,” said ethnopharmacologist Dr. Christophe Wiart.
 “The pharmaceutical wealth of this land is immense.”